PocketRelay/PocketRelayClientPlugin/README.md

 The **Pocket Relay** software in all its forms are in no way or form supported, endorsed, or provided by BioWare or Electronic Arts.

+The guide for using this plugin can be found [Here](https://pocket-relay.pages.dev/docs/client/plugin-client)

 ## What